ApocalyVec/Poli3D/README.md

-# Polibook
+# Poli3D
-This program implements WebGL in a 2D polibook .
+This program implements WebGL to view a .ply file.
+It offers a variety of ways to interact with the drawn mesh.

 ## User commands
 B for Pulsing